Homepage

 Lindos Acropolis and beach in RhodesLindos Acropolis and beach in Rhodes

-Stroll the steep paved streets of this ancient fortified city to discover ancient temples, age-old tombs and Byzantine chapels, then cool off in the sparkling waters of the bay below.
+Stroll the steep paved streets of the fortified city, which owes much of its current architecture to 14th-century Knights of St John, to discover the ancient Temple to Athena Lindia, age-old tombs and Byzantine chapels.
+Then, cool off in the sparkling waters of the bay below.

 Don’t miss: Dinner at Mavrikos, a century-old family-run taverna, where celebrities from Gregory Peck to Jackie O have dined.